mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg right:33% 40%](./media/firmware/modtap.gif)

 <!--
+Let's take this concept a little further: what if we removed the need for modifier keys by using the hold-tap technique?

-If you think about it, it is the perfect application: modifiers keys (ctrl, alt, command) are rarely pressed by themselves.
+If you think about it, it is the perfect application: modifiers keys (ctrl, alt, command) are rarely pressed by themselves, you need to keep them pressed.
 They're *modifiers* after all.

+We can now put them anywhere we want, without the need for dedicated keys!
 -->

 ---